 Rouen and surroundings

 2021 marks the bicentenary year of the birth of Gustave Flaubert, one of France’s most famous and influential writers who is perhaps best-known in the English-speaking world for his debut novel, Madame Bovary.
-From December 2020 to December 2021, Normandy will host a varied programme of events to celebrate the bicentenary of Flaubert, including exhibitions, shows, tourist trails, dramatised walking tours and educational activities.
+Throughout the year, Normandy will host a varied programme of events to celebrate the bicentenary of Flaubert, including exhibitions, shows, tourist trails, dramatised walking tours and educational activities.

 Flaubert and Normandy

 Gustave Flaubert was born in Rouen, Normandy’s largest city, on 21 December 1821.
 He was educated at the Lycée Pierre-Corneille in the heart of the city, and did not leave until 1840, when he went to Paris to study law.
 He made a few acquaintances there, including Victor Hugo.
 After leaving Paris, he returned to Croisset, on the River Seine, close to Rouen, and lived there for the rest of his life.
 His birthplace is now a museum, as is his house in Croisset, now named the Pavillon Flaubert, where he lived for 35 years and wrote most of his novels.